-If you decide to file a personal injury lawsuit seeking reimbursement for your injuries, your construction accident attorney can build your case to help prove that you deserve compensation for your financial and other losses.
+If you decide to file a personal injury lawsuit seeking reimbursement for your injuries in Texas, your construction accident attorney can build your case to help prove that you deserve compensation for your financial and other losses.

 In general, your attorney must show that:

 - Another party owed you a duty of care

 - They breached that duty of care